Jason C. Buckel: Energy

-Buckel disagreed with Governor Larry Hogan's decision to support a ban on fracking in Maryland, saying that it would have brought jobs to Allegany and Garrett counties.
+Buckel disagreed with Governor Larry Hogan's decision to support a ban on fracking in Maryland in 2018, saying that it would have brought jobs to Allegany and Garrett counties.

-Guns
+Gun policy

 Buckel does not support gun control regulations, saying that the government "does not have a right" to regulate firearms.

-In March 2022, during a debate on a bill that would ban sales of ghost guns, Buckel introduced an amendment that would strengthen convictions for people convicted of firearm theft.
-The amendment was rejected on a vote of 50-80.
+In March 2022, during a debate on a bill that would ban sales of privately made firearms, Buckel introduced an amendment that would strengthen convictions for people convicted of firearm theft.
+The amendment was rejected on a vote of 50–80.

+Housing

+During the 2024 legislative session, Buckel opposed legislation to give tenants the right of first refusal if the property owner of their residence seeks to sell the property, saying that it would disincentivize developers from building in Maryland.

 Immigration

 Buckel opposed legislation introduced in the 2021 legislative session that prohibited state and local governments from providing records or data to Immigration and Customs Enforcement for the purpose of civil immigration enforcement.